 Essentially a cluster of seaside and hinterland villages stretching over 200 kilometres, it’s generally a lower-key experience with less crowds, cars and shopping centres making for a stay that openly welcomes kicking back and going with the flow.
 It’s also a little more eco conscious in these parts too due to the holistic lifestyles and businesses many passionate locals live by in a community vision vying for a sustainable future.
 But, laid back as it may be, there are still countless premium restaurants, chic cafes, quaint boutiques and incredible activities to enjoy when exploring the eclectic diversity, the spectacular “Sunny Coast” has to offer.

-One of the more popular things to do here when looking for a naturally green scene is exploring some of the mind-blowing Sunshine Coast waterfalls and waterholes that bubble away in the stunning Sunshine Coast Hinterland.
+One of the more popular things to do in Sunshine Coast when looking for a naturally green scene is exploring some of the mind-blowing Sunshine Coast waterfalls and waterholes that bubble away in the stunning Sunshine Coast Hinterland.
 There are a bunch of effervescent options to choose from all with their own natural nuances so visiting a couple is well worth the effort if you’re in town for a while.
 The list put together heads from the coast, west making it easy to map out your waterfall visit depending on its proximity to your holiday HQ.
 Time to lace up the boots, strap on the pack and head out for an inspiring brush with nature where lush rainforests frolic with the refreshing respite of tropical waterfalls.
 Oh…and when you pass through some of the iconic Sunshine Coast towns like Buderim, Mapleton, Montville, Kenilworth and Conondale; be sure to drop into one of the cafés, restaurants or pubs for a post-hike bite and thirst quencher with the option of staying overnight in a quaint B&B to do it all again the next day!
 You’ll see why so many like to sprinkle a little green with their gold when visiting the magical Sunshine Coast.

 BUDERIM/SERENITY FALLS — Buderim